Last updated 15 February 2019

 Every person is presumed to be competent to act as a witness unless it is demonstrated to the judge that they are not.

-In Queensland, a person who is not considered by the judge to be competent to take an oath may give unsworn evidence if the judge is satisfied that they understand that the truth must be told and that they may be punished if the truth is not told.
+In Queensland, a person who is not considered by the judge to be competent to take an oath may give unsworn evidence.
+The judge must be satisfied the person understands that the truth must be told and they may be punished if the truth is not told.

 Special witness provisions